rtm/human-css-classes/README.md

 Some large proportion of CSS rules control spacing.
 People use top margins and bottom margins and top padding and bottom padding and special spacing elements.
-Morass provides two simple mechanisms for controlling spacing.
+Morass provides simple mechanisms for controlling spacing.
 The `spaced` micro-class adds space between child elements.
-The `padding` micro-class adds padding around an element.
+The `padding` micro-class adds padding around an element, and the `margin` micro-class adds margins.
-Variants of these (indicated by modifier micro-classes) provide more spacing, less spacing, more padding, less padding, and norizontal and vertical padding.
+Variants of these (indicated by modifier micro-classes) provide more or less spacing, more or less margins, and norizontal and vertical padding.

 Example of spaced children: